MrJoy/BookOfJoy/Outline.md

-# The Book of Jon
+# The Book of Joy

 This document enumerates the principles and rules that I have come to adhere to (or at least aspire to) when building new systems, particularly at smaller engineering organizations.